Skip to main content

 Role-Based Access Control (RBAC) for Enterprise Customers

 Role-Based Access Control (RBAC) is an Enterprise-only feature that builds on team management by adding role-based permissions.
-With RBAC, Enterprise customers can assign specific roles (Admin or Viewer) to users and API keys, ensuring granular control over access to functionality and data.
+With RBAC, Enterprise customers can assign specific roles (Admin, Billing, or Viewer) to users and API keys, ensuring granular control over access to functionality and data.
 This section covers RBAC-specific features.

 Benefits of RBAC for Enterprises